Skip to content

 Overview

-Atlas Overlay is a construction planning tool that combines NASA satellite imagery with terrain segmentation and CV-based site analysis to give pre-build engineering teams a richer, automated view of any candidate construction site.
-Submitted to the NASA SpaceApps Challenge 2021 in Cleveland, OH and recognized at Trine University’s STEM Symposium.
+Atlas Overlay is a construction planning tool that combines NASA satellite imagery with terrain segmentation and CV-based site analysis to give pre-build engineering teams a richer automated view of candidate construction sites.
+It was submitted to the NASA SpaceApps Challenge 2021 in Cleveland and later recognized at Trine University’s STEM Symposium.

 Awards